Haseeeb1/learn60/README.md

 DAY 2:Building a Simple calculator using Html, css , javascript and storing data with local storage in javascript

-DAY 3: Cookies and Local storage using javascript
+DAY 3: Cookies and Local storage using javascript.

 DAY 4: TIC TAC TOE using react   ==> src=https://reactjs.org/tutorial/tutorial.html